-Prerequisite(s): MATH 1434 or MATH 1451 or a satisfactory score on a departmental placement examination.
+Prerequisite(s): MATH 1434 or MATH 1451 or a satisfactory score on a Calculus I qualifying HBU required math placement examination

 An introduction to elementary probability and statistics with applications to the life sciences.
-Topics include frequency distributions, measures of central tendency and spread, probability concepts, discrete and continuous distributions, point and interval estimation, hypothesis testing, and an introduction to linear correlation and regression.
+Topics include: frequency distributions, measures of central tendency and spread, probability concepts, discrete and continuous distributions, point and interval estimation, hypothesis testing, analysis of variance, and an introduction to linear correlation and regression.
 This course includes one semester hour credit for laboratory sessions.
 May not be counted as part of a math major or a math studies major.
 Students may not receive credit for both MATH 3401 and MATH 3404.